raldenhoven/chucky/readme.md

 ### Todo:
 * Write tests
 * Add animations
-* Implement warnings (Could not add to Favorites because there are already 10 items)
 * Create Github Pages Page (Basicly the content of the app folder)

 ## Instalation